 - Natural and unique environment where your product is produced – many developing countries have clean nature and lower use of pesticides.
 This can be offered as a USP.
 For example, pine nuts from Siberian Taiga or Bhutan promoting itself as the first organic country in the world.

 - Price – there is nothing bad about promoting your price as lower than that of the competition.
 However, it is important to underline that your lower price does not automatically mean lower quality.
 For example, Myanmar mung beans - high quality and price competitive.

 - Your service – if you are punctual, responsible and solve problems quickly, this can be your USP.
-For example, an Iranian dates company emphasises on delivery, customer care and meeting specific processing request.
+For example, an Iranian dates company emphasises delivery, customer care and meeting specific processing request.

 - People – if you are caring to your staff, their families and if you created positive spirit inside your company, this can be a point of recognition.
 For example, responsibly produced dried mango from Alto Magdalena province in Colombia.

 - Never create your USP alone.
 A USP must be accepted as a shared value by all staff of your company (including employees who do not directly participate in export activities).
 Make sure you include all levels of your company in the process of USP creation.
 It is a team-building process.

 - Communicate your brand consistently on all your media platforms, your website, social media, in your emails, newsletters, quotations, letters and business cards for example.
 Creating a brand will make you more unique and recognisable, and it will add value to your business.

 - Participate in innovative product competitions on the leading European trade events such as ANUGA or SIAL.
 If you do not have innovative products, gather inspiration from the USPs of other companies.